Ursula Rani Sarma

 Ursula Rani Sarma is an Irish playwright and screenwriter.

-Life
+Biography

 Sarma grew up in County Clare, Ireland.
 Her father is of Indian descent, while her mother is Irish.
 She attended University College Cork for her undergraduate degree.
 She is now based in London.

-Career

 She began directing and writing plays while a student at University College Cork.
-Sarma has contributed episodes to the television series RAW, and has been a writer in residence at Paines Plough.
+Sarma has been a writer in residence at Paines Plough.
+Addiontinally, Sarma has written television, contributing episodes to RAW, Red Rock, Delicious and most recently, the crime drama Smother.